China tests troubled waters with $1 billion rig for South China Sea

 The United States has a long-standing relationship with the Philippines and is also strengthening ties with Vietnam.

-Defence Secretary Leon Panetta was in Vietnam this month and during a tour of the deep water port of Cam Ranh Bay, a key U.S. base during the Vietnam War, he said the use of the harbour would be important to the Pentagon as it moved more ships to Asia.
+Defense Secretary Leon Panetta was in Vietnam this month and during a tour of the deep water port of Cam Ranh Bay, a key U.S. base during the Vietnam War, he said the use of the harbor would be important to the Pentagon as it moved more ships to Asia.
 Secretary of State Hillary Clinton is also due to visit Hanoi next month.

 RICHES BELOW THE SEA